 “Well said, Officer Merrick,” Carolina said with a chuckle.
 “Jane, I’m leaving via helicopter to Midway airport, where an FBI plane is waiting to take me and several others, plus your computers, to headquarters in Washington.

-On Monday, we’ll set you with an office at FBI, Chicago, and a home office here with a better personal supercomputer than the Dell Galaxy Plus computer system you currently have.
+On Monday, we’ll set you up with an office at the FBI in Chicago and a home office with a better personal supercomputer than your Dell Galaxy Plus computer system.
 You’ll sometimes work here and sometimes at the FBI office.
-Mr. Merrick has offered his helicopter you to us on those days we need you at the office.”
+Mr. Merrick has offered his helicopter when we need you at the office.”

-Bedlam continued in the first-floor Great Room as six Federal Marshalls arrived for sentry duty.
+Bedlam continued in the first-floor Great Room as three Federal Marshalls arrived for sentry duty.
 Attorney General Landsberg can move mountains when so inclined.
 Special Agent Carolina Hendon took Jane aside, with the Merricks watching.

 “Jane, listen carefully.
 I am your boss.
 You are to follow, of course, any directives of Special Agent-in-Charge Mason.
-If the FBI staff ask to do anything that makes you uncomfortable, call me, and I will be your adjudicator.
+If the FBI staff ask you to do anything that makes you uncomfortable, call me, and I will be your adjudicator.

 “Also, Jane, do not engage in any more Ninja stuff.
 We need that magnificent brain of yours to bring these people down.
 Let Mac Merrick and Ryan DiMarco do the fieldwork.
-Here are your FBI Contractor credential and an FBI satellite phone.
+Here is your FBI Contractor credential and an FBI satellite phone.
 I’ve already added my cell and home phone to it, so don’t hesitate to call me.

 “We have much to learn from each other.
 Keep an open mind.”